gomorpheus/morpheus-docs/provisioning/virtual_images/virtual_images.rst

    Trial Version
     Enable to automatically re-arm the expiration on Windows Trial Images during provisioning.
    Enabled Sysprep?
     Applicable to Nutanix Only.
 Enable of the Windows Image has been sys-prepped.
-If enabled Morpheus will inject Unattend.xml through the Nutanix API (v3+ only)
+If enabled |morpheus| will inject Unattend.xml through the Nutanix API (v3+ only)

 3. Save Changes